IMAP-Science-Operations-Center/imap_processing/docs/source/development/style-guide/review-standards.rst

 #.
 Comments should be clear in addressing why you want to see the change
 #.
 Comments should be polite, but straightfoward and candid
 #.
 If you leave a review, continue to follow up on replies to your questions or comments and review the changes you requested
 #.
-It is polite, but not required, to provide examples for suggestions (particularly for things like name changes)
+It is nice, but not required, to provide examples for suggestions (particularly for things like name changes)
 #.
 If you require a change to be addressed, add a "request changes" comment.
 If you make one of these comments, it means you are blocking the code review from merging until that change is addressed.
 #.
-If you make a "request changes" comment, you must create a follow up review where you change that to an approving review.
+If you make a "request changes" comment, you must create a follow up review where you change that to an approving review (or make another "request changes" review).
 Please do this in a timely matter so you do not block the PR for longer than necessary

 As an author:

 #.
 If you would like to request a specific review from someone, make sure they are marked as a reviewer or called out in a comment on the review (by typing ``@<username>``)
 #.
 You can request a review from the entire team or from a specific instrument team using the team ``IMAP-Science-Operations-Center/imap-sdc``

+As a team:

+#.
+All parties need to be respectful during code reviews
+#.
+Don't take comments personally - treat everyone as a fellow team member working to produce excellent code, not as adversaries to defeat before you can merge
+#.
+Be honest - if you disagree with someones comment, start a discussion on why that is the case

 Before merging
 ==============